ArthTechnologies/ocelot/README.md

 ## How to run without docker

-1. Grab the source code with `git clone https://codeberg.org/arth/quartz`
+1. Grab the source code with `git clone https://codeberg.org/arth/observer`
-2. Install packages with `npm i`
+2. Inside the quartz folder, Install packages with `npm i`
 3. Build the source code with `CI= npm run build`
 4. Run with `node build`